versa-networks/devops/python/README.md

 Script for deleting archive logs on an Analytics node for a given Organization
 ## Day1
 Day1 scripts to provision the Director and the Controller
+## VOS Framework
+A script to automate NG Firewall rule changes on VOS.